 Advantages: Security & Trust

-Compliance & GDPR
+Compliance & Data Privacy Laws

 Even if you are lucky not being in a regulated market, you still need to define your own security policies and comply to governmental regulations like the EU GDPR.
 Vendor compliance often demand from any relevant supplier AES-256 encryption including strong authentication (two-factor, multi-factor).